ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/iBoy/ReadMe from Keripo.txt

   well known and widely used emulators for iPodLinux and has a long history, appearing in a number of past publications (magazine and online) featuring iPodLinux.
-- Public domain rom files can be optained through various internet websites while commercial rom files should be dumped from real Gameboy game cartriages (downloading commercial roms that you do not own is ILLEGAL).
-Rom files should be placed in the "Roms" folder.
 For more information, see:
 - http://ipodlinux.org/iBoy
 - http://en.wikipedia.org/wiki/Gnuboy
 - http://en.wikipedia.org/wiki/Game_Boy
 - http://en.wikipedia.org/wiki/Game_Boy_Color

+Usage:
+- FastLaunch through "Emulators > iBoy > FastLaunch" or
+  use "Emulators > iBoy > Roms" to select a rom to play (after the emulator starts, choose "Return to game").
+- Files with a ".gb" and ".gbc" extension have their default action set to iBoy.
+- Rom files should be placed in the "Roms" folder.
+  Public domain rom files can be optained through various internet websites while commercial rom files should be dumped from real Gameboy game cartriages (downloading commercial roms that you do not own is ILLEGAL).
+- You may want to edit the "Conf/iboy.cfg" file if you want to change settings, etc.
+- iPod mini users should replace the "Conf/iboy.cfg" file with "Conf/iboy.cfg_3g_mini" for better scaling.

 Original: